marktennyson/flask-mailing/README.md

 __The key features are:__

--  Most of the Apis are very familiar with `Flask-Mail` module.
+-  Most of the Apis are very similar to `Flask-Mail` module.
 -  sending emails with either with Flask or using asyncio module
 -  sending files either from form-data or files from server
 -  Using Jinja2 HTML Templates